• Skip to primary navigation

 Notes

 • Chicken: I use boneless, skinless chicken breasts.
-You could use chicken thighs if that’s what you have on hand, but your cooking time will vary.
+You could use chicken thighs but your cooking time will vary.
 Chicken thighs tend to be juicer and more forgiving.
 Chicken breasts are healthier but may come out a little drier if not cooked perfectly.

-• Flour: I use all-purpose flour, but you can easily substitute gluten free flour instead if desired.
+• Gluten Free: You can easily substitute gluten-free flour and gluten free breadcrumbs instead if desired.

 • Do not coat the chicken in flour, egg, and breadcrumbs until you are ready to place it in the air fryer and fry immediately.
 Coating the chicken and then leaving it on the counter to sit while the other pieces cook will result in soggy breading.

 • Some people feel like chicken breasts are too dry.
-Chicken breasts are a healthier option but you could use chicken thighs if you want.
-You could also try brining your chicken breasts for a few hours before you use them.
+You could try brining your chicken breasts for a few hours before you use them.
 Brining helps chicken soak up a bit more salt and makes the meat extra tender

 Nutrition